 FP Canada fulfills its mandate under the leadership of its Board of Directors and Executive Leadership Team, with the support of three standing Board Committees, four independent Panels and several Partners in the Profession.Board of Directors

-FP Canada is one of a handful of certification bodies in Canada to have received and maintain ISO 17024 accreditation from the Standards Council of Canada.
-Based on internationally recognized standards, this accreditation recognizes FP Canada’s commitment to impartiality in its certification processes and decision-making.
-It ensures the credibility, objectivity and technical competence of FP Canada’s certification programs.
+Dedicated to maintaining its own quality standards, FP Canada is one of a handful of certification bodies in Canada to have received ISO 17024 accreditation from the Standards Council of Canada for meeting globally recognized standards for certification bodies.

 FP Canada regularly contributes to discussions with government officials, regulators and other stakeholders on issues that impact the financial planning profession in Canada and worldwide.
 We work to ensure that FP Canada’s standards for professional financial planning are incorporated into legislation, regulation and rules, advancing our goals to professionalize financial planning, reduce consumer confusion, instill confidence in financial planning and help to safeguard and enhance the financial well-being of all Canadians.